 HTTP Connection & Authorization

-- "Refresh Token" (like in OAuth / JWT standard).
+• "Refresh Token" (adhering to the OAuth / JWT standard).

-- "Access Token" (An initial Access Token might not be provided, as you can generate one yourself using the Refresh Token).
+• "Access Token" (If an initial Access Token is not provided, you can generate one using your Refresh Token).

-These credentials are private and will be provided by the Hyper System Administrator upon initial setup.
+These credentials are strictly confidential and will be securely provisioned by your Hyper System Administrator during the initial setup.

-You can manage the API settings and tokens via the Hyper Client App (Control Panel).
+API settings and token management are accessible via the Hyper Client App (Control Panel).

 Request Flow & Security Verification

-- Blocked Functions: The system checks if the specific requested endpoint is administratively blocked.
-If blocked, it returns HTTP 403 (Forbidden).
+• Blocked Functions: The system verifies that the requested endpoint is not administratively restricted.
+Blocked functions return an HTTP 403 (Forbidden) response.

-- Rate Limiting (IP Flooding): To prevent abuse, the system limits the number of requests per minute per IP (e.g., typically 20 requests per minute for API mode, unless configured differently in the Hyper Client App).
-Exceeding this limit returns HTTP 429 (Too Many Requests).
+• Rate Limiting (IP Flooding): To mitigate abuse, the system enforces a rate limit on requests per IP address per minute (defaulting to 20 requests per minute, unless customized in the Hyper Client App).

 Tokens

-Access Token - used as a "BEARER TOKEN" in every API call.
+• Access Token: Used as a "Bearer" token in the Authorization header for every API call.

-This is a 120-character token that has a default validity of 1 Hour.
-This duration can be configured in the Hyper Client App. -
+This is a 120-character token with a default validity of 1 Hour.
+The expiration duration can be configured within the Hyper Client App (upto 8760 hours).

 This is a 200-character token that does not expire automatically.
-This token can be re-generated only in the Hyper Client App.
+It can only be regenerated manually via the Hyper Client App.

 Token Expired Example

-This example demonstrates an API call payload used to search for an existing client.
-It was sent with an expired Access Token, stored as the previous token.POST /Does_Entity_Exist_Json HTTP/1.1
+This example demonstrates an API call payload used to search for an existing client, sent with an expired Access Token.

 Host: {{Access URL}}